MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Italy/how-to-report-trade-with-customers-and-vendors-in-blacklist-countries-regions.md

     |**VAT Statement Report ID**|Specifies the report that prints the list of transactions for the blacklist communication, **12128**.|
     |**VAT Stat.
 Export Report ID**|Specifies the report that exports the list of transactions for the blacklist communication, **12129**.|

 3. Optional.
 Select the VAT Statement template, and then choose the **Statement Names** action.
 You can provide the template with a name and description.
-Otherwise, the template will have the name Default when you access it in the **Blacklist Communication** page.
+Otherwise, the template will have the name Default when you access it on the **Blacklist Communication** page.

 ## Creating the List of Transactions
 Depending on the size and type of company, you must generate and submit a report of transactions with vendors in blacklisted countries/regions on a monthly or quarterly basis.
 A suggested mapping of transactions to [!INCLUDE[d365fin](../../includes/d365fin_md.md)] accounts is provided in the following procedure, based on Spesometro 2013.